Home > Blog > Market Lists, Blog > Write Personal Essays and Get Paid: 11 Markets for Freelancers

 Rate: Pays an estimated $0.13/word.

-10. Motherwell
+8. Motherwell

 Not everybody experiences parenting the same way.
 And not everybody has the same opinions on raising kids.
-And that’s why Randi Olin and Lauren Apfel created Motherwell magazine.
+And that’s why Randi Olin and Lauren Apfel created Motherwell Magazine.
 “We’re looking for evocative first-person narratives that have a unique focus, or take a novel angle, on a slice of the parenting experience,” says Olin.
 Submit completed essays up to 1,200 words for consideration.

 Rate: Pays $50 for up to 1,200-word essays.

-11. Narratively
+9. Narratively

 If you want to get paid to write a personal essay for Narratively, you need to have a story to tell that offers readers a glimpse into whatever makes your life different, interesting, or even abnormal.
-Like lawyer Amy Bond’s recent essay, “Twitter trolls outed my porn star past.
+Like lawyer Amy Bond’s essay, “Twitter trolls outed my porn star past.
 So I embraced it.”
 Be sure your essay includes a “takeaway” or lesson for readers.
 Submit a pitch or completed essay for consideration.

 Rate: Pays $200-300 for 2,000 – 2,500-word essays.

-12. New York Times – Modern Love
+10. New York Times—Modern Love

 Think writing for The New York Times is out of reach?
 Think again.
 You don’t have to be an established writer to land an assignment to write for the Modern Love column.
 You just need to have something fresh to say about relationships, marriage, dating, and parenthood.
 For more on how to break into this market, check out the advice from Modern Love editor Daniel Jones.